Belfast School of Art

 The Belfast School of Art, formerly the Belfast Government School of Art, is a School in the Ulster University Faculty of Arts, Humanities and Social Sciences and is physically located at the Belfast campus.
 Following the results of the Research Excellence Framework 2014 Ulster is ranked within the top ten for research in Art and Design in the UK.

 The School hosts an exhibition of graduating students work annually at the beginning of June each year.
 This exhibition is open to the public and free entry.

 History

 The Government School of Art was originally established as part of the Royal Belfast Academical Institution, from 1849 to 1855.
-It moved to the current location in Cathedral Quarter later.
-It again opened in 1870.
+Established by 1849 as the Normal School of Design, it was housed in two rooms of the Belfast Academical Institution.
+This closed in 1855 due to a lack of funding and apathy.
+It reopened 15 years later in 1870 under the title of the Government School of Art and operated under that name for 30 years.
+A merger with Belfast College of Technology in 1900 brought another name change to the Belfast Municipal School of Art and relocation in 1901 to the top floor of the Merchants Buildings on North Street, before relocating again to the newly built Belfast Municipal Technical Institute in 1907.
+When the Institute changed its name to the Municipal College of Technology in 1930 the school of art became known as the College of Art.
+It remained on their premises until 1970 when it moved to a new facility on York Street.
+The adjacent student union building named the Conor Hall, functioned as a music venue from the late 1980s.
+Bands that played there included The Wedding Present, The Orb, Therapy?, Sonic Youth Rocket From The Crypt and Patti Smith.
+The venue also hosted club nights including Sugar Sweet with local DJs David Holmes and Iain McCready.

-After the millennium, the Belfast campus was reconstructed as part of a multi-million pound refurbishment which saw the School's floorspace expanded and significant investment.
+The Conor Hall was demolished in 2004 at the beginning of a wider multi-million pound refurbishment and redevelopment of the Belfast campus which saw the School's floorspace expanded and significant investment.
 The schools now resides in a purpose built complex of studios, workshops and social spaces.
 It benefits from views of the Cathedral Quarter, the Titanic Quarter and the £250 million new Ulster University Greater Belfast City Campus development.